 ssessment is ongoing throughout the Early Years Foundation (EYFS), but the official EYFS Profile for each child is completed in the final term of Reception.
-Daily assessments take place through teacher observation of children's learning and development.
-These observations are shared in an online Learning Journey called Tapestry.
-This is a record of achievements compiled by the School comprising photos, videos, pieces of work, and observations about the child's development.
+Evidence of their learning is shared via Tapestry, which is an online Learning Journey.
+This comprises photos, Goals as emerging or expected.

+videos, pieces of work, and observations about the child's development.
 Parents and other carers can also contribute to the Profile, for example, by adding comments, photos and personal achievements.
-At the end of the EYFS, teachers will make judgements against the Early Learning Goals as emerging or expected.
+At the end of the EYFS, teachers will make judgements against the Early Learning